You'll be amazed at what you can do

 The footage is interpreted and FilmoraGo tries to put together an edit for you.
-This obviously isn’t much use for narrative edits, but for holiday montages or action camera footage it can work quite well.
+This isn’t much use for narrative edits, but for holiday montages or action camera footage, it can work quite well.

 Premiere Rush ($4.99 Per Month for Premium)

-- Touch enabled stripped down mobile version of Premiere Pro
+- The touch-enabled stripped-down mobile version of Premiere Pro

 - Rush projects can be edited in Premiere Pro

-- Free version is cross-platform with capable features
+- The free version is cross-platform with capable features

 - Subscription model for the premium version

-- Free desktop version offers only three exports
+- The free desktop version offers only three exports

-Adobe Premiere Pro is one of the most respected, industry standard video editors in the world.
+Adobe Premiere Pro is one of the most respected, industry-standard video editors in the world.
 Adobe Premiere Rush isn’t yet that.
-However, until Adobe actually gets around to porting Premiere Pro to iOS (as they did with Photoshop) it’s the best you’re going to get from the company on a mobile device.
+However, until Adobe gets around to porting Premiere Pro to iOS (as they did with Photoshop) it’s the best you’re going to get from the company on a mobile device.